octobercms/docs/backend-forms.md

 <a name="field-input-preset"></a>
 ### Input preset converter

 The input preset converter is defined with the `preset` [form field option](#form-field-options) and allows you to convert text entered into an element to a URL, slug or file name value in another input element.

-Here is a sample definition:
+In this example we will automatically fill out the `url` field value when a user enters text in the `title` field.
+If the text **Hello world** is typed in for the Title, the URL will follow suit with the converted value of **/hello-world**.
+This behavior will only occur when the destination field (`url`) is empty and untouched.

     title:
         label: Title